"HOW TO GUIDE"

 How to Make a Boat Slip Reservation at the ODBC?

-Click on Search.
-Find the Old Dominion Boat Club and Request a Reservation for your desired dates.
-Make sure you indicate your club membership (ODBC member or indicate which reciprocal club), any discounts you believe you should receive, and an intended arrive/depart time for same day “day trips” to stop by the club for a few hours in the “Special Requests” field on the last screen when submitting your reservation request.
+Make sure you indicate your club membership (ODBC member or indicate which reciprocal club), any discounts you believe you should receive in the “special Requests” field.
+Similarly, indicate an intended arrive/depart time for same day “day trips” to stop by the club for a few hours in the “Special Requests” field on the last screen when submitting your reservation request.
 Your reservation will not be confirmed and charged unless your expected discount is verified/granted and your ODBC or reciprocal club membership is validated.

 All potential subleases and transients must complete an online profile in the system.
 Once you complete your profile you can make your request on line.
 Members can request a slip or tee no more than 30 days in advance.
 (Reciprocal club members can reserve no more than 2 weeks in advance).
 Non-slip holders assigned temporary berthing at the ODBC are known as transients.

 What Happens to My Boat Reservation?